wobsoriano/trpc-nuxt/README.md

 ## useClientHeaders

 A composable that lets you add additional properties to pass to the tRPC Client.
-It uses `useStorage` from [@vueuse/core](https://vueuse.org/core/usestorage).
+It uses `useState` from [nuxt 3](https://v3.nuxtjs.org/api/composables/use-state).

 ```ts
 const headers = useClientHeaders()